dysemjay/dys-server-guide/guide.md

 V1.1.0 11-21-2016

-* Fix formatting in changelog section
+* Fix formatting in changelog section.
 * Correct sv_pure description, and better describe its bugs.
 Thanks to Salty Peasant!
 * Add caveat to sv_lan, about not setting it from the comand line.

 V1.0.0 11-19-2016

-* Initial Release
+* Initial Release.